linearregression/ecs-playground/README.md

 }
 ```

-The task represents a single container and includes several parameters:

-family - is the name of the task definition.
+Parameters explained :

 name - is the container name.

+family - Name of the task definition.
+It is not clear when this would be different from name.

 image - is the public image on DockerHub.

-cpu - is the number of cpu units to allocate (there are 1024 units per core).
+cpu - is the number of cpu units to allocate (there are 1024 units per CPU core).

 memory - is the amount of memory to allocate in MB.

-portMappings - This is key as we have configured our ELB to use this.
+Note, if you process consumes more than this, it is killed.
+So this may require some testing to get it right.
+It is also a good guardrail to contain process.
+For e.g. if this belongs to a dev role, you can restrict it's usage.

+portMappings - The one to one mapping for the EC2 host port and the container port.
+This can be an array and so you have more than one.
+If you leave the host port as 0, ECS will automatically select a host port.
+In our example this is the same as the port configured on the ELB side

+environment - It is the same as passing Docker environment variables using -e

+extraHosts - Just an example where ECS allows you to inject arbitary host file entries in /etc/hosts

 You can read about the parameters in detail here [http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html)